Strata East was the quintessential US independent 70s jazz label

 “Strata-East Records is an American record company and label specializing in jazz founded in 1971 by Charles Tolliver and Stanley Cowell with the release of their first recording Music Inc. The label released over 50 albums in the 1970s.
 Many of the label’s releases are now hailed as prime examples of 1970s post-bop, spiritual and afro-jazz”

 An important difference in practice compared with other labels was artist control.
-The artist-producers independently chose and paid for a recording studio and engineer for the session, brought Strata East a finished tape ready for manufacture, and paid for the initial cost of fabrication.
-Strata East Inc.’s contribution was promotion, manufacture and distribution, with a significantly higher financial return on sales promised to the artists compared to other labels.
+The artist-producers funded their own studio recording, brought in a finished tape ready for manufacture, and paid for the initial cost of fabrication.
+Strata East Inc.’s contribution was branding, promotion, manufacture and distribution, with a significantly higher financial return on sales promised to the artists compared to other labels.

-Probably the nearest thing to a record hit for Strata East was Gill Scott-Heron and Brian Jackson’s Winter In America, with its dance-floor friendly much remixed and extended, The Bottle.
-The album debuted at number six in Billboard ‘s 1974 Top Jazz Album chart and ultimately sold over 300,000 copies in the US.
+Probably the nearest thing to a record hit for Strata East was Gill Scott-Heron and Brian Jackson’s Winter In America, and its dance-floor friendly much remixed and extended, The Bottle.
+The album debuted at number six in Billboard ‘ s 1974 Top Jazz Albums chart and ultimately sold over 300,000 copies in the US.
 In line with their artist-centric philosophy, the proceeds of that success I guess went to Scott-Heron and Jackson, not Strata East.

 Strata East Label Variations